- Rug edge too tall for the robot's ground clearance

 Check brush, wheels, and front caster for drag

-Clean hair and debris from drive components and ensure free rotation, since reduced wheel torque makes transitions over rug edges far more likely to fail.
+Clean hair and debris from drive components and make sure free rotation, since reduced wheel torque makes transitions over rug edges far more likely to fail.

 Needed for this step